Quillianne/drivers-ddboat-ros2/README.md

 -d option is falcultative but useful for running in detached mode and allowing auto restart of docker containers on start up

-When using the *hardware* profile you can override which host devices are bound into the containers by exporting environment variables before starting compose (e.g. `GPS_DEV`, `ARDUINO_DEV`, … as documented in the compose file).
+When using the *hardware* profile you can change which host devices are bound into the containers by editing `.env` before starting compose (see the `GPS_DEV`, `ARDUINO_DEV`, … variables documented in the compose file).

 The `rosbridge` service (enabled in both profiles) exposes the ROS 2 graph on a WebSocket port so that external applications can interact with the boat without